 Cheyennes in the Great Plains to the

-Naskapi Innu in frigid northern Labrador.
-Obviously, the Naskapi couldn't keep warm wearing
+Naskapi Innu in cold northern Labrador.
+Obviously, the Naskapi couldn't

-forests of Virginia!)
-Making generalizations about "Algonquian Indians" is difficult at best.
+woodlands of Virginia!)
+Making cultural generalizations about "Algonquian Indians" is difficult at best.

-1) Maybe your teacher wants you to report on Algonquian Indians from your area, but doesn't know those tribes' specific names.
+1) Maybe your teacher wants you to report on Algonquian Indians located in your area, but doesn't know those tribes' specific names.
 For example, the

 The Long Island Algonquians are generally Mohegan Indians.

 The New York Algonquians are generally Mahicans and

 New England Algonquians include the Wampanoag in

 Massachusetts and the Mohegans in Connecticut and